 A review of financial statements in accordance with ISRE 2400 is a limited assurance engagement.
-The practitioner performs procedures, primarily consisting of making inquiries of management and others within the entity, as appropriate, and applying analytical procedures, and evaluates the evidence obtained.
+The practitioner performs procedures, primarily consisting of making

+An independent member firm of Moore Global Network Limited - members in principal cities throughout the world B&DC, Esplanade 1 box 96, 1020 Brussels: VAT: BE0453.925.059 inquiries of management and others within the entity, as appropriate, and applying analytical procedures, and evaluates the evidence obtained.